Cham0i/Cham0i/README.md

   - [DNS Understanding](https://github.com/Cham0i/Understanding-DNS)
   -
 - **Cybersecurity**
-  - [When and How to use a VPN]
+  - When and How to use a VPN
-  - [Why and How to use a U2F Key]
+  - Why and How to use a U2F Key

 ### Miscellaneous Projects:
 - Personal Discord Music Bot
-- A (mostly legal) Guide to BitTorrents and Pirating